 We also investigated the relationship between capillaries and epidermal thickness, collagen, and ROS.
-We found that the number of capillaries is negatively correlated with number of wrinkles, the thickness of the epidermis and ROS (Figure 6A,C,D); The number of capillaries is positively correlated with collagen (Figure 6B).
-This shows that capillaries changes play an important effect in the dorsal photoaging skin of UBA-induced mice.
+We found that the number of capillaries is negatively correlated with the number of wrinkles, thickness of the epidermis and ROS levels (Figure 6A,C,D).
+The number of capillaries is positively correlated with collagen density (Figure 6B).
+This shows that changes in the number of capillaries have an important effect on the photoaging of dorsal skin in UV-induced mice.

 Figure 6.
-(A) The correlation between the number of capillaries and epidermal thickness, collagen density and ROS generation in the dorsal skin of UV-induced mice.
+(A) The correlation between the number of capillaries and epidermal thickness, collagen density, and ROS generation in the dorsal skin of ultraviolet (UV)-induced mice.
 (B) The number of capillaries is negatively correlated with the thickness of the epidermis.
-(C) The number of capillaries is positively correlated with collagen.
-(D) The number of capillaries is negatively correlated with the ROS.
+(C) The number of capillaries is positively correlated with collagen density.
+(D) The number of capillaries is negatively correlated with the reactive oxygen species (ROS) expression.